bitrise-io/devcenter/_articles/en/troubleshooting/known-xcode-issues.md

   leave enough time for Xcode / the iOS Simulator to initialize the Accessibility labels, so that UI Tests can properly find the elements by the Accessibility labels. ([Related Apple developer forum discussion](https://forums.developer.apple.com/thread/28732))
   * Related: remove every explicit `app.terminate()` in your `tearDown()` method(s)
-* Try another Simulator device (e.g. instead of running the test in "iPhone 6" try it with "iPhone 6s Plus")
+* Try another Simulator device
 * [Use the Async testing APIs](http://stackoverflow.com/a/32481202/974381)
 * Some users had success with splitting the tests into multiple Schemes, and running those separately, with separate Test steps.